digitallawyer/openlegaldictionary/_definitions/de-communi-dividundo.md

 ---
 title: De Communi Dividundo
 permalink: "/definitions/de-communi-dividundo.html"
-body: For dividing a thing held ln common.
+body: For dividing a thing held in common.
 The name of an action given by the civil law.
 Mack-eld.
 Rom.
 Law, S 499
 published_at: '2018-07-07'
 layout: post